Yakov Tolstikov

 Yakov Grigoryevich Tolstikov (Я́ков Григо́рьевич То́лстиков; born 20 May 1959 in Prokopyevsk) is a former Russian distance runner.
-Tolstivov rose to worldwide prominence following his surprise upset of favorite Gelindo Bordin in the 1991 London Marathon.
+Tolstikov rose to worldwide prominence following his surprise upset of favorite Gelindo Bordin in the 1991 London Marathon.
 He set a personal best of 2:09:17 hours at the race which went unbeaten as a Soviet record.
 This time was the fastest by any European in the 1991 season, and the third fastest time in the world after Kōichi Morishita and Takeyuki Nakayama of Japan.

 In international competition he represented the Unified Team at the 1992 Summer Olympics in Barcelona, Spain, coming in a distant 22nd.
 He twice ran at the World Championships in Athletics, coming eleventh in 1987 but failing to finish in 1991.
 He was a marathon bronze medallist at the 1986 Goodwill Games.

 In individual races, he won the Uzhhorod Marathon three times (1983, 1986, 1987), the 1984 Moscow International Peace Marathon, the 1995 Siberian International Marathon, and the 1990 Humarathon.
 He was a one-time national champion, winning the marathon at the Soviet Athletics Championships in 1988.